Nick Schifrin: PBS NewsHour

 Schifrin was named PBS NewsHours foreign affairs and defense correspondent in May 2018.
 Beginning in late 2015, Schifrin was a PBS NewsHour special correspondent, creating week-long series: "Inside Putin's Russia"; NATO and Ukraine "Fault Lines"; "Nigeria: Pain and Promise"; "Egypt 5 Years On."
-Inside Putin's Russia won a 2018 Peabody Award and the 2018 National Press Club's Edwin M. Hood Award for Diplomatic Correspondence-broadcast.
+Inside Putin's Russia won a 2017 Peabody Award and the 2018 National Press Club's Edwin M. Hood Award for Diplomatic Correspondence-broadcast.
 After the 10-part series "China: Power and Prosperity" in September 2019 and the "China: Power and Prosperity" documentary in July 2020, Schifrin received the American Academy of Diplomacy's Arthur Ross Media Award.
 Schifrin was part of the teams of correspondents and producers awarded a 2021 Peabody for coverage of the COVID-19 pandemic, a 2023 duPont-Columbia Award for coverage of the fall of Afghanistan and the full scale invasion of Ukraine, and the 2023 National Press Club Edwin M. Hood Award for Diplomatic Correspondence - Broadcast for Ukraine.

-Publications
+Writings

-In 2011, Schifrin wrote "Reading Shakespeare In Kandahar", a piece based on his journey from his college lecture classroom, where he was on 9/11, to bin Laden's lair ten years later.
-In his class a decade prior, Schifrin's Shakespeare professor had given an emotional speech about the 9/11 attacks and Shakespeare's Titus Andronicus, with its theme of the desire for revenge.
-The piece touches on the US's failure to heed Shakespeare's warnings about how the pursuit of revenge can become destructive.
-"Reading Shakespeare In Kandahar" was published in Foreign Policy.
-Schifrin and his Columbia Professor, David Kastan, appeared on "Charlie Rose" to discuss the essay.
+In 2011, Schifrin wrote an essay titled "Reading Shakespeare In Kandahar", which was published in Foreign Policy magazine.
+The essay tells about Schifrin's personal journey from his college lecture classroom in New York City, where he was on the day of the September 11 attacks in 2001, to Osama bin Laden's lair in Pakistan ten years later.

+In his class a decade prior, Schifrin's Shakespeare professor had given an emotional speech about the 9/11 attacks and Shakespeare's play Titus Andronicus, with its theme of the desire for revenge.
+The essay touches on the United States's failure to heed Shakespeare's warnings about how the pursuit of revenge can become destructive.
+Schifrin and his Columbia University professor, David Kastan, appeared on the Charlie Rose show on PBS to discuss the essay.